Our story

 Ladislav Mariaš

-He has also participated in numerous competitions and won several awards, including 1st place and the title of absolute winner in the national round of the ZUŠ competition for cellos and double basses, 2nd place at the European competition Bogdan Warchal Talent for Europe in Dolný Kubín, and participation in the worldwide competition Wettbewerb violoncello in Liezen, Austria.
+Ladislav has participated in many competitions and won several awards, including first place and the title of absolute winner in the national round of the ZUŠ competition for cellos and double basses, second place in the Bogdan Warchal Talents for Europe competition in Dolný Kubín, and participation in the international Wettbeverb Cello Competition in Liezen, Austria.
+He has attended courses and masterclasses with musicians such as Elizabeth Wilson, Michal Kaňka, Piotr Hausenplase, Sebastian Klinger, Petr Prause, Steven Isserlis, and Ján Slávik.

 Zachar Fedorov